Auxy6858/Auxy6858/README.md

-I program in C# and Python
+I program in C# and Python.
-Nvim user
+Nvim user.
-I hate java and javascript
+I hate java and javascript.